EthereumEric/.ETH/content/posts/hello.md

 description = "\"Support The Movement\" Our NFTs will be linked to direct action items for you to become a better machinist"
 +++

->"Support The Movement" Our NFTs will be linked to direct action items for you to become a better machinist
+>"Want to become a Machinist?"
+Our NFTs will be linked to direct action items for you to become a better machinist

 >
 >  **Credit Building School Podcast Season 2 01**